VincenzoPaternoster/PowerBI-Sales-report-in-an-electronics-company/README.md

 # 📍Sales-report-in-an-electronics-company
-TechMarket requires  to implement a reporting system that processes sales data and provides detailed information to decision-makers.
-The report will allow monitoring of sales, product performance, promotion effectiveness and the yield of each individual store.
+A company must implement a reporting system that processes sales data and provides detailed information to decision makers.
+The report will allow monitoring of sales, product performance, promotion effectiveness, and the performance of each individual store.

 ## 📂 Repository Structure
 ```